The placenta is an amazing organ and does an incredible job keeping your baby supplied with nutrients and oxygen.

 Read more about these amazing organs in our articles What Is A Placenta?
 13 Amazing Placenta Facts and Umbilical Cord Facts – 10 Interesting Facts.

-What is placental location?
+What is the placental location?

-In the very early weeks of pregnancy, your baby (known at this stage as a blastocyst) travels down the fallopian tubes and into your uterus.
+In the very early weeks of pregnancy, your baby (known at this stage as a blastocyst), travels down the fallopian tubes and into your uterus.

 The fertilized egg can position itself anywhere on the wall of the uterus.
-As the pregnancy progresses, the spot where it attaches is known as placental location.
+As the pregnancy progresses, the spot where it attaches is known as the placental location.

-The position of the placenta can be anterior, posterior, or low lying.
+The position of the placenta can be anterior, posterior or low lying.

 Ideally, the best place for your placenta to implant itself in the uterus at the start of pregnancy is either posterior or anterior.